Our view (on food) considers human health in symbiosis with the preservation of our ecosystem

 When paradoxes override certainties, there are no simple solutions to the dilemma of food and how it is sourced.
 Markets for both mass manufactured food and organic food produce are huge — and the consumption choices we make are often associated with and limited by tradition, habits and identity.

-So what can we do about our choices when we are constantly bombarded by specialist media and fad-marketing campaigns that dictate what it is to take on a 'truly' vegan, macrobiotic, vegetarian, flexitarian, pescatarian, conventional or meat-based diet?
+What can we do about our choices when we are constantly bombarded by specialist media and fad-marketing campaigns?

 In our view, transformation arises from education and takes into consideration the planet and ecosystems on which we depend.
-The evidence speaks for itself, it guides our food policy and is also something that has the potential to foster change in our collective behaviour.
+This evidence guides our food policy and is also something that has the potential to foster change in our collective behaviour.

 Worldwide, livestock accounts for between 14.5 and 18 per cent of human-induced greenhouse gas emissions.
 The use of land for growing food and forestry accounts for about a quarter of global greenhouse gas emissions.